picturae/API/doc/OpenSKOS-API.md

 ## sets

-Institutions have the rdf:type <http://openskos.org/xmlns#set>
+Sets have the rdf:type <http://openskos.org/xmlns#set>

 Sets contain the following internally used predicates: